UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 ---
 title: What is an AI Agent?
+author: Seth Erickson
+tags:
+  - guide
+  - ai
+  - python
 ---

 The prolific software developer and writer on AI-assisted coding, Simon